 Sizes available: XS - XL | Tyre clearance: 700x44mm, 650bx1.95in | 650b: Yes

-Wilier claims a painted size medium Jena frame tips the scales a 995g, which is pretty feathery for a bike designed to withstand the rigours that come with leaving paved roads.
+Wilier claims a painted size medium Jena frame tips the scales at 995g, which is pretty feathery for a bike designed to withstand the rigours that come with leaving paved roads.

-It's an even more impressive figure when you take into account the plethora of mounts scattered throughout, with two-bolt mounts of the fork legs, low rider mounts, fender mounts, and of course two-position bottle bosses inside the frame.
+It's an even more impressive figure when you take into account the plethora of mounts scattered throughout, with rack and fender mounts front-and-rear, and of course, two-position bottle bosses inside the frame.
 The Italian outfit has even added some aero details incorporating its Kamm Tail design into the fork blades and down tube to help the bike slice through the wind.

 In between the stays, Wilier claims there is room for 700x44mm or 650bx1.95in tyres — although we would speculate you can go bigger.
 The rear stays are slightly dropped, and oval-shaped to promote vertical compliance, the Jena also features a removable front derailleur mount so you can further tailor your gearing.
 The Jena is available in five sizes and features a 71.5-degree head angle, 73.7-degree seat angle and stack and reach figures of 582mm and 382mm in a size medium.